revaturelabs/interviewquestions/Python/Python-Classes and Objects/Inheritance.md

 </details>

 ---
-14. Odd one out: Which is not a type of inheritance?
+14.Pick the Odd one out: Which is not a type of inheritance?

 a) Hybrid
 b) Single-level